Oakland Raiders relocation to Las Vegas: 2015: Los Angeles project and losing to the Rams

 On February 19, 2015, the Raiders and the then San Diego Chargers announced that they would build a privately financed $1.78 billion stadium in Carson, California if they were to move back to the Los Angeles market.
 Both teams stated that they would continue to attempt to get stadiums built in their respective cities.
 The Carson City Council bypassed a public vote and approved the plan 3–0.
 The council voted without having clarified several issues, including who would finance the stadium, how the required three-way land swap would be performed, and how it would raise enough revenue if only one team moved in as tenant.

 On January 12, 2016, the NFL rejected the Raiders' request to move in favor of a competing plan by Stan Kroenke to move the St. Louis Rams back to Los Angeles and construct a stadium and entertainment district in Inglewood, California.
 However, the NFL left open the possibility of the Raiders moving to Los Angeles by 2020 and playing in the new stadium under construction to house the Los Angeles Rams.
 The San Diego Chargers had the first option to join the Rams at the new stadium.
 The Raiders would have been authorized to negotiate an agreement if the Chargers did not exercise their option by January 2017.
 The Chargers exercised their choice and announced their move to Los Angeles in January 2017, shutting the Raiders out of the Southern California market.

 Around this time other markets expressed interest in luring the Raiders.
 Duluth, Minnesota, proposed to build a stadium for the team, a proposal that was not taken seriously because of the metro area's small size, proximity to the Minnesota Vikings, and unwillingness to commit money to the stadium proposal.

-Less than a month after the Chargers announced their move to Los Angeles, Las Vegas emerged as the most likely destination candidate for the Raiders.